Have you ever wondered how soy came to be so massively popular in recent years?

 Why Isn’t Soy Healthy?

-Soybeans also have goitrogens and other plant estrogens that can disrupt thyroid production and lead to a number of thyroid-related problems.
+Soybeans also have goitrogens and other plant estrogens that have been debated can disrupt thyroid production and lead to a number of thyroid-related problems.

 The Bottom Line